PhD Research

 These relations have a long history.
 From the Dutch Republic’s very beginnings, its dependency on Polish grain and wood was a commonly known fact.
 Countless Dutch merchants migrated to the Polish port of Gdańsk (Danzig) and its surroundings.
 In addition, the Dutch rebellion against Spain led religious refugees from the Low Countries to settle in Prussia and other parts of the Polish-Lithuanian Commonwealth, which during the sixteenth century was known for its religious tolerance.
 On the other hand, the seventeenth century saw the arrival of numerous Polish protestants in the Northern Netherlands.
 From circa the year 1600, moreover, hosts of Polish-Lithuanian noblemen traveled to the Low Countries, for example to gain military experience, study at one or more of the renowned universities, or simply to enjoy the wonders of “the marketplace of the world”.

 Much like today, all of these historic contacts shaped a number of ‘images’ or stereotypes, which the Dutch and Poles had of one another.
-By studying Dutch, Polish and Neo-Latin texts, such as travel accounts, poems, letters and pamphlets, as well as visual sources like maps, paintings and engravings, I aim to answer the following question: how did the Poles and Dutch perceive each other during the long seventeenth century?
-Examples are Dutch stereotypes about Poland-Lithuania as the granary of the United Provinces or as a strange land controlled by the proud nobility, or Polish ideas about the Dutch Republic as a military academy or as a rich but unruly country full of rebellious peasants.
+By studying Dutch, Polish and Neo-Latin texts, such as travel accounts, poems, letters and pamphlets, as well as visual sources like maps, paintings and engravings, I aim to answer the following question: how and why did the Poles and Dutch perceive each other during the long seventeenth century?
+Examples are Dutch stereotypes about Poland as the granary of the United Provinces or as a strange land controlled by the proud nobility, or Polish ideas about the Dutch Republic as a military academy or as a rich but unruly country full of rebellious peasants.
 In order to study these perceptions, I make use of hitherto unstudied printed material, as well as previously undiscovered handwritten documents from Dutch and Polish archives.